 It’s a sweltering hot day in July, and Abby, along with her 6-yearold brother, Andy, are leaving their Suwanee home with their mom, Kim, in anticipation of long hours of doctor appointments and errands.

-The kind lab techs at Abby’s pediatrician’s office are ready for her.
-They take a break from lunch just for her.
+Later that day, the kind lab techs at Abby’s pediatrician’s office are ready for her.
 Abby is scared.
 A past blood draw from her hand was painful, and she hasn’t forgotten.
 Her mother soothes her.
 And then it’s done.

 The news is good.
-Abby’s counts are high enough for her to begin her new treatment round at the Aflac Cancer Center.
-Kim highfives Abby, happy to be moving forward.
-The hard part is over— for today.
+Abby’s counts are high enough for her to begin her new treatment round.
+Kim high-fives Abby, happy to be moving forward.

 It’s two days after their busy day of appointments, and Kim is up by 5 a.m.
-She, her husband, Jamey, and Abby are at the Aflac Cancer Center long before their 8 a.m. appointment.
+She, her husband, Jamey, and Abby are at the Aflac Cancer and Blood Disorders Center long before their 8 a.m. appointment.
 The nurse calls Abby and her parents back to check her vitals.

 Rachel Segneri, a Children’s physical therapist, comes into the room.
 Abby is part of a research study that will show how certain exercises affect long-term outcomes.
 Abby stretches, then marches in place with her mom while her dad watches and encourages her.

-Melinda Pauly, M.D., a fellow with the Aflac Cancer Center, comes in to give the Boones Abby’s new treatment schedule.
+Melinda Pauly, M.D. comes in to give the Boones Abby’s new treatment schedule.
 She also has good news.